 - a.
 Vortex ROK Shifter engine package only.
 Must meet all specifications of the most current Shifter ROK Identification Sheet document, as provided by Vortex.
 All engine parts and accessories must be as originally supplied by Vortex and must not be modified. - Weight adjustment:+5 lbs. - b.
 Shift mechanism: - 1.
 Gearbox must be entirely manually operated. - 2.
 Ignition interrupt systems are not allowed. - c.
 Clutch: Must be cable actuated with manual operation. - d.
-Cooling: An electric water pump may be added. - 4.
+Cooling: An electric water pump may be added. - e.
+Ignition: - 1.
+Base Timing: (1.5mm BTDC) +/-1 mm. - 2.
+Spark Plug: - a.
+Must be NGK B/BR EG, heat range is unrestricted. - b.
+Changing of the plug gap is the only allowed modification. - c.
+Spark plug washer or head temperature gauge sender must be used. - d.
+Spark Plug Cap must be unmodified. - f.
+Inlet Silencer: Addition of a filter is allowed so long as the inlet silencer housing remains as specified in the ROK identification sheet. - 5.
 Rotax® DD2: Engine must be sealed with matching & current Rotax® Motor Identity Card (Passport®) present.
-Engine, gearbox, clutch and all related systems must be unmodified, as supplied from the manufacturer. - Weight adjustment:o lbs. - 5.
+Engine, gearbox, clutch and all related systems must be unmodified, as supplied from the manufacturer. - Weight adjustment:o lbs. - 6.
 Other allowed engines: Engines must be either: - a.
 Mass-produced, single speed, single cylinder two-cycle engine, not to exceed 125cc.
 Weight adjustment = -25 lb. - b.
 Mass produced, single speed, single or twin cylinder four-cycle engine, not to exceed 250cc.
 Weight adjustment = -25 lb. - c.
 Exceptions: The engine must not appear on the following list, which may be altered at any time by the SEB upon notification of membership: - No engines are currently listed.